viveknshetty24-rgb/Basics-of-C-Programming/functions/README.md

 - `cube_of_num.c → Takes a number as input and returns its cube using a function`
 - `fact.c → Takes a number as input and returns its factorial using a function`
 - `areaofcircle.c  → Takes a number as input and returns area of the circle using the function`
+- `sum_of_num.c  → Takes 2 numbers as input and returns sum of the number using the function`